twitter/twemproxy/README.md

 + **timeout**: The timeout value in msec that we wait for to establish a connection to the server or receive a response from a server.
 By default, we wait indefinitely.
 + **backlog**: The TCP backlog argument.
 Defaults to 512.
 + **preconnect**: A boolean value that controls if nutcracker should preconnect to all the servers in this pool on process start.
 Defaults to false.
++ **redis**: A boolean value that controls if a server pool speaks redis or memcached protocol.
+Defaults to false.
 + **server_connections**: The maximum number of connections that can be opened to each server.
 By default, we open at most 1 server connection.
 + **auto_eject_hosts**: A boolean value that controls if server should be ejected temporarily when it fails consecutively server_failure_limit times.
 Defaults to false.
 + **server_retry_timeout**: The timeout value in msec to wait for before retrying on a temporarily ejected server, when auto_eject_host is set to true.
 Defaults to 30000 msec.
 + **server_failure_limit**: The number of conseutive failures on a server that would leads to it being temporarily ejected when auto_eject_host is set to true.
 Defaults to 2.
 + **servers**: A list of server address, port and weight (name:port:weight or ip:port:weight) for this server pool.

-For example, the configuration file in conf/nutcracker.yml, also shown below, configures 4 server pools with names -  _alpha_, _beta_, _gamma_ and _delta_.
+For example, the configuration file in [conf/nutcracker.yml](https://github.com/twitter/twemproxy/blob/master/conf/nutcracker.yml), also shown below, configures 4 server pools with names - _alpha_, _beta_, _gamma_ and _delta_.
 Clients that intend to send requests to one of the 10 servers in pool gamma connect to port 22123 on 127.0.0.1.
 Clients that intend to send request to one of 2 servers in pool delta connect to unix path /tmp/gamma.
 Requests sent to pool alpha and delta have no timeout and might require timeout functionality to be implemented on the client side.
 On the other hand, requests sent to pool beta and gamma timeout after 400 msec and 100 msec respectively when no response is received from the server.
 Of the 4 server pools, only pools alpha, beta and gamma are configured to use server ejection and hence are resilient to server failures.
 All the 4 server pools use ketama consistent hashing for key distribution with the key hasher for pools alpha, beta and gamma set to fnv1a_64 while that for pool delta set to hsieh.
+Finally, only pool alpha can speak redis protocol, while pool beta, gamma and delta speak memcached protocol.

     alpha:
       listen: 127.0.0.1:22121
       hash: fnv1a_64
       distribution: ketama
       auto_eject_hosts: true
+      redis: true
       server_retry_timeout: 2000
       server_failure_limit: 1
       servers:
-       - 127.0.0.1:11211:1
+       - 127.0.0.1:6379:1

     beta:
       listen: 127.0.0.1:22122